Approaching the truth of "mysterious opera" ?! How to enjoy Handel's "Silla" 120%

 Unfortunately, I didn't know much about the specialty of music.
 What was interesting, however, was that the expression of the music varied greatly depending on the tempo of the performance.

-There are many songs for which the tempo is not displayed in the score of "Silla", and Mr. Hara speculates from this that "it would not have been played in the end."
+There are many songs for which the tempo is not displayed in the score of "Silla", and Mr. Hara speculates from this that "it might not have been played after all."
 So how do you decide the tempo to actually play?
-There are many ways to think from scripts and refer to songs that have been diverted to other operas, but as far as speculation is concerned, there is not one answer.
+There are many ways to think from a script or refer to songs that have been diverted to other operas, but as far as speculation is concerned, there is no single answer.

 Hara proposed two tempos with different interpretations as an "experiment".
 The song was played by Mariko Higuchi (soprano) and Ayumi Yokomachi (meso soprano).